 According to Recitas, most people are dehydrated.
 "You need to drink half your body weight in ounces," she says.
-"The easiest way to stay hydrated is to simply drink five pints [two and a half litres]: Drink a pint when you get up, another at 11 a.m., one at 1 p.m., 3 p.m., and 5 p.m., and you are done for the day."
+"The easiest way to stay hydrated is to simply drink two litres: Drink a glass when you get up, another at 11 a.m., one at 1 p.m., 3 p.m., and 5 p.m., and you are done for the day."

 Eat Anti-Inflammatory Foods